Filipino Americans: Veterans

 Similar language to those bills was inserted by the Senate into the American Recovery and Reinvestment Act of 2009 which provided a one time payment of at least 9,000 USD to eligible non-US Citizens and US$15,000 to eligible US Citizens via the Filipino Veterans Equity Compensation Fund.
 These payments went to those recognized as soldiers or guerrillas or their spouses.
 The list of eligibles is smaller than the list recognized by the Philippines.
 Additionally, recipients had to waive all rights to possible future benefits.
 As of March 2011, 42 percent (24,385) of claims had been rejected; By 2017, more than 22,000 people received about $226 million in one time payments.

-In the 113th Congress, Representative Joe Heck reintroduced his legislation to allow documents from the Philippine government and the U.S. Army to be accepted as proof of eligibility.
+In the 113th Congress, Representative Joe Heck reintroduced his legislation to allow documents from the Philippine government and the US Army to be accepted as proof of eligibility.
 Known as H.R.
 481, it was referred to the Committee on Veterans' Affairs.
-In 2013, the U.S. released a previously classified report detailing guerrilla activities, including guerrilla units not on the "Missouri list".
+In 2013, the US released a previously classified report detailing guerrilla activities, including guerrilla units not on the "Missouri list".

 In September 2012, the Social Security Administration announced that non-resident Filipino World War II veterans were eligible for certain social security benefits; however an eligible veteran would lose those benefits if they visited for more than one month in a year, or immigrated.

 Beginning in 2008, a bipartisan effort started by Mike Thompson and Tom Udall an effort began to recognize the contributions of Filipinos during World War 2; by the time Barack Obama signed the effort into law in 2016, a mere fifteen thousand of those veterans were estimated to be alive.
 Of those living Filipino veterans of World War II, there were an estimated 6,000 living in the United States.
 Finally in October 2017, the recognition occurred with the awarding of a Congressional Gold Medal.
 When the medal was presented by the Speaker of the United States House of Representatives, several surviving veterans were at the ceremony.
 The medal now resides in the National Museum of American History.